wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/upgrading-agent.rst

 Upgrading agent
 ===============

-The following is a description of the upgrade procedure by means of a use case.
+The following is a description of the upgrade procedure using a use case.

 Upgrading an agent remotely can be performed at the command line and through the Wazuh API.